-With the General Data Protection Regulation of May 2018, data security and data privacy has become more important than ever.
+With the introduction of the EU's General Data Protection Regulation, data security and data privacy has become more important than ever.
 This new EU protection regulation helps ensure that organizations are handling personal data in a secure and transparent manner.
 GDPR not only applies to companies who operate out of the EU but also to companies who sell to, hire, or engage with EU citizens and its organizations.
-For more information on GDPR, visit the official GDPR website
+For more information on GDPR, visit the official GDPR website.

 To become better acquainted with data protection methods, here are some best practices surrounding event data security and transparency.
 (Please note that this blog should not be referenced for legal advice.
 For proper legal guidance, please refer to your legal team.)

-Make sure to make your event app data collection an opt-in process that requires active engagement on the side of the attendee.
+Make sure your event app data collection includes an opt-in process that requires active engagement on the side of the attendee.
 This way, both organizer and attendee are fully transparent right from the start.

-When it comes to legal rhetoric, it becomes very easy for one to get lost in the jargon or simply tune out the confusing language.
+When it comes to legal rhetoric, it becomes very easy to get lost in the jargon or simply tune out confusing and convoluted language.

 In order to avoid this sentiment among your attendees and other event stakeholders, take the time to breakdown your basic data policy in a way that can be understood by the average person.
 Doing so will be much appreciated by attendees and help to establish your event brand as one that places attendees’ user experience as a high priority.

 Send a Detailed Email Summarizing Your Policy